-When it comes to cities in the United States offering free things to do, the city of St. Louis may be the best place to see some great attractions without spending any money.
+When it comes to cities in the United States offering free things to do, the city of St. Louis may be the best places for the budget-minded traveler.

 With major attractions like the St. Louis Zoo, the Science Center, and the St. Louis Art Museum all offering free admission, you can have a chance to see some of the best the city has to offer on your vacation to the Gateway to the West.

-Keep in mind when planning your trip's budget that while many of these attractions may be free, there may be additional fees to access special exhibits and amenities.
+When planning the budget for your trip, consider that while many of these attractions may be free, there may be additional charges to access special exhibits and amenities.
 Visit the attraction's website or call ahead before you go to check pricing details and hours of operation.

 AddressGovernment Dr, St. Louis, MO 63110, USA